mwiraszka/LondonChessClub/README.md

 <details>
 <summary>v5.9.10 - October TBD, 2025</summary>

+- 🚀 Add Glencoe Chess Club to list of regional/satellite clubs on homepage
 - 🚀 Several improvements to admin session management and auto-logout flow
 - 🚀 Create a new reusable Session Expiry Dialog component and Duration pipe for converting raw millisecond values to MM:SS format